JMeter interview questions and answers for Freshers and Experience

 What is JMeter?

-JMeter is an open-source software designed to load functional test behavior and compute performance.
+JMeter is open-source software designed to load functional test behavior and compute performance.
 It was developed by Stefano Mazzocchi of the Apache Software Foundation.
-It is very worthwhile software used to analyze and calculate the performance of web application or other services also.
+It is a very worthwhile software used to analyze and calculate the performance of web applications or other services also.

 Do you test a web server to aware of how adequate it works?
 Do you want to aware of concurrent users handled by a web server?
-Obviously, you got puzzled to get the answers to these questions?
+Obviously, you got puzzled about getting the answers to these questions?
 Let’s understand the actual use of JMeter with an instance:

-Let’s consider your boss assigns you a task of test the performance of www.google.com of 200 users.
+Let’s consider your boss assigns you the task of test the performance of www.google.com of 200 users.
 What can you do?

 This domain is significant to know as we are part of a world where performance testing becomes essential.

 If you are going to attend an interview regarding performance testing, you must be aware of JMeter interview questions and answers.
-Else, you will wind up with a wrong impression on the interviewer.
+Else, you will wind up with the wrong impression of the interviewer.

-No matter, either you are fresher or an experienced candidate going for an interview, the below JMeter questions and answers for discussion will be highly helpful for you:
+No matter, either you are fresher or an experienced candidate going for an interview, the JMeter Training also will be highly helpful for you.